Brain Based Career Development (BBCD)

 - BBCD is integrated as a best practice in NACE's coaching certification curriculum

-- CLDC staff regularly consult with other institutions.
+- Staff regularly consult with other institutions.
 Recent consultations include: Bentley University, University of Kentucky, Northwestern University, SUNYCDO Consortium, Thomas Jefferson University, Indiana University-Purdue University Indianapolis, Western Kentucky University, George Fox University, Wheaton College, and University of Illinois at Urbana-Champaign

-- CLDC staff have presented BBCD 11 times at national and regional conferences since 2014
+- Staff have presented BBCD 16 times at national and regional conferences

 - During summer 2017, the CLDC was one of three university professional development offices to be featured in a career panel presentation during a chief academic officer/chief business officer workshop in Washington, D.C., sponsored by the American Council on Education and the National Association of College and University Business Officers

-To schedule a BBCD training, or learn more about BBCD, please contact Imants Jaunarajs, Assistant Vice President & Executive Director of the Career & Leadership Development Center.
+To schedule a BBCD training, or learn more about BBCD, please contact Imants Jaunarajs, Assistant Vice President.